WoWo511/spring/buildSrc/README.md

 ## Test sources

-The `org.springframework.build.test-sources` updates `testCompile` dependencies to include the test source sets of `project()` dependencies.
-This plugin is used in the Spring Framework build to share test utilities and fixtures amongst modules.
+The `org.springframework.build.demo.test-sources` updates `testCompile` dependencies to include the demo.test source sets of `project()` dependencies.
+This plugin is used in the Spring Framework build to share demo.test utilities and fixtures amongst modules.

 ## API Diff